 Your views on petitions

-You can send the Public Petitions Committee your views on any petition it is looking at.
+You can send the Citizen Participation and Public Petitions Committee your views on any petition it is looking at.
 You can do this if you want to:

 - show your support for a petition that is not collecting signatures or has stopped collecting signatures